Design a bathroom in Scandinavian style with AI

-Light, calm, hospitality-grade warmth.
-Upload a photo of your bathroom and see it redesigned in Scandinavian style — photorealistic previews in under 30 seconds, no renovation required.
+Light, calm, and welcoming.
+Upload a photo of your bathroom and preview it in Scandinavian style before planning a real renovation.

 A floating pale oak vanity, a single basin with a slim spout faucet, a large frameless mirror (or one framed in pale oak), warm white wall tile, pale oak floor tile or natural limestone, and one unlacquered brass or warm-metal fixture detail.